 Who We Are

-The KLWA established a Climate Change Observatory (CCO) in 2013 in order to observe, measure, and analyze long-term climate change trends, and to address their impact upon the waters, lands, and wildlife of the watershed.
-The CCO is building upon decades of limited local data by expanding data collection activities in the Kezar Lake watershed that target current community interests.
-The goal of this work is to provide the local governments, civic organizations and the general public with ongoing information concerning the effects of climate change on their interests, and recommendations on how to mitigate and/or accommodate these effects.
-In July 2014 the CCO held a Community Forum to establish a prioritized set of community values and action items.
+The KLWA established a Climate Change Observatory (CCO) in 2013 to observe, measure, and analyze long-term climate change trends and to address their impact upon the waters, lands, and wildlife of the Kezar Lake watershed.
+The CCO is building upon decades of limited local data by expanding data collection activities in the Kezar Lake watershed.
+These data collection activities target current community interests that were identified during a Community Values Forum hosted by the CCO in July 2014.
+The purpose of the CCO work is to provide local governments, civic organizations, and the public with ongoing information concerning the effects of climate change on community interests and recommendations for mitigating or adapting to these potential effects.
 The CCO publishes an annual report summarizing climate change trends in the watershed.